Resonances for large one-dimensional "ergodic" systems: The main results

 where

-For any $E$, $\omega$-almost surely, the Lyapunov exponent is known to exist and to be independent of $\omega$ (see e.g.~\cite{MR883643,MR94h:47068,MR1102675}).
+For any $E$, $\omega$-almost surely, the Lyapunov exponent is known to exist and to be independent of $\omega$ (see, e.g.,~\cite{MR883643,MR94h:47068,MR1102675}).
 It is positive at all energies.
-Moreover, by the Thouless formula~\cite{MR883643}, it is positive and continuous for all $E$ and it is the harmonic conjugate of $n(E)$. .1cm For $\bullet\in\{\N,\Z\}$, we now define $H^\bullet_{\omega,L}$ to be the operator $-\Delta^\bullet+V_\omega\car_{[0,L]}$.
+Moreover, by the Thouless formula~\cite{MR883643}, it is positive and continuous for all $E$ and it is the harmonic conjugate of $n(E)$. .1cm For $\bullet\in\{\N,\Z\}$, we now define $H^\bullet_{\omega,L}$ to be the operator $-\Delta^\bullet+V_\omega\car_{\llbracket 0,L\rrbracket}$.
 The goal of the next sections is to describe the resonances of these operators in the limit $L\to+\infty$.
+As in the case of a periodic potential $V$, the resonances are defined as the poles of the analytic continuation of $z\mapsto(H^\bullet_{\omega,L}-z)^{-1}$ from $\C^+$ through $(-2,2)$ (see Theorem~\ref{thr:1}).